-Introducing our newest bonded pair, 6-year-old blind Springer Phoebe and 5-year-old Rito, a Beagle who serves as her “seeing-eye dog.”
+Introducing a special duo, 6-year-old blind Springer Phoebe and 5-year-old Rito, a Beagle who serves as her “seeing-eye dog.”
 Since they grew up together and Rito helps Phoebe get around, we are offering them as a bonded pair.
 Both dogs are playful, sweet, and friendly and were family pets until their family fell upon hard times.
 They are housetrained, spayed and neutered, and up to date on their shots.
 They are getting along well with the other dogs in their foster home and adapted quickly to new surroundings.

 Prior Bonded Pairs

 Ivie Mae and Reuben had to be rehomed by their former family due to health reasons.
 They are delightful, loving, and funny Springers who are a joyful addition to their new Forever Home.
 These two homebodies enjoy cuddling, sleeping, chewing on their toys, and walking around town or through the fields on their leash.
 They are Velcro dogs who always want to be near each other AND their people.

 Meet Mama Trouble and her children, brother and sister Petee and Sissy.
 They are ESRA’s first-ever bonded TRIO!
 For them, family means the comfort and security of always being together, whether it is sniffing around the backyard, going to the vet’s office, or piling on top of one another for a nap.
 We are so happy that we could help them find a loving Forever Home together.
 They were well loved in their previous home and were missing being an integral part of a human family.
 These three are very well behaved.
 They don’t jump on people, they know and respond well to basic commands, and they are just an all-around great trio of Springers!